juliakloiber/superrr/_projects/infrastructure-playbook.md

   </p>

 <p>
-The COVID-19 Infrastructure Playbook will focus on the following questions:
+The COVID-19 Infrastructure Playbook focuses on the following questions:
 <ul>
 <li>What role did digital civil society organizations play in the development of digital public infrastructure during the COVID-19 pandemic?
 What are the major learnings and insights from these processes?</li>